Jehutty/react-portfolio/README.md

 - Calculator
 - Expenses tracker
 - Mini games to play.
+- Cheatsheat section for all libraries known/best practices
+- DSA Visualizer

 <!-- Showcase of responsive design and styling made with Chakra UI.
 Animations with framer-motion and react-spring